 - Students will be sent a letter to establish that appropriate accommodation has been arranged

-- Students under the age of 18 will be supported by one of the International Student Advisers as required by the Code of Practice for the Pastoral Care of International Students
+- Students under the age of 18 will be supported by one of the International Student Advisers as required by the Education (Pastoral Care of International Students) Code of Practice 2016

 - The International Student Adviser will maintain communication links with parents and send a written report to them on the student's academic and social progress